 "name": "Create Poll",

-"icon": "checkbox", // supported list: https://docs.farcaster.xyz/reference/actions/spec#valid-icons
+"icon": "check", // supported list: https://docs.farcaster.xyz/reference/actions/spec#valid-icons

 "description": "Create a poll frame",